 It’s foolish to ignore, and wise to pay attention to, the effect of larger factors on the flow of money into your life, whether you’re an organization, a fundraiser responsible for an organization, an entrepreneur, or a person managing a budget.

-Here is how we’ve learned to use the Fall Equinox in our personal and professional lives.
+Here is how I’ve learned to use the Fall Equinox in our personal and professional lives.

 The Fall Equinox is Nature’s New Year

 I can’t say it enough: the Fall Equinox is Nature’s New Year.
 At this time of year, humans tend to:

 - celebrate the New Year (if they’re Jewish!)

 - Go back to school–at all ages